CarolinaChavezDavid/learning-AWS-practitioner-essentials/README.md

 Is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.
 If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available. you define configuration as volume size and type
+An EBS Volume is a network drive you can attach to your instances while they run, so your instances' data persist even after their termination.

 > An Amazon EBS volume stores data in a single Availability Zone.